 Prague Music Performance Institute & Festival was founded by Czech pianist Jan Bartoš and late Zenon Fishbein (Manhattan School of Music in New York) in 2010.
 The project organically combines a festival with an educational institution.
 PMP thematically connects concerts, master classes, workshops, lectures, and residencies.
 The projects primarily focus on classical music, jazz, and experimental music.
 However, PMP also endeavors to include other fields of art such as the fine arts, film, or literary art.

-The list of renowned artists PMP has introduced throughout its history includes Alfred Brendel, Anthony Braxton, Brad Mehldau, John Zorn, Phantasm, Quatuor Diotima, Garth Knox, Barry Guy and Maya Homburger, Miroslav Srnka, Mahan Esfahani, Esperanza Spalding, Dave Douglas, Greg Cohen, Joey Baron, Ikue Mori, Mary Halvorson, Marc Ribot, Kenny Wollesen, Julian Lage, Peter Evans, Thurston Moore, Adrian Belew, David Thomas, and many others.
+The list of renowned artists PMP has introduced throughout its history includes Alfred Brendel, Anthony Braxton, Roscoe Mitchell, John Zorn, Uri Caine, Phantasm, Quatuor Diotima, Garth Knox, Barry Guy and Maya Homburger, Miroslav Srnka, Mahan Esfahani, Esperanza Spalding, Dave Douglas, Greg Cohen, Joey Baron, Ikue Mori, Robin Rimbaud aka Scanner, Mary Halvorson, Marc Ribot, Kenny Wollesen, Julian Lage, Peter Evans, Jon Irabagon, Gareth Davies, Thurston Moore, Adrian Belew, David Thomas, and many others.